When Control Isn't the Real Issue: Understanding the Hidden Needs of Emotionally Abusive Partners

 Author: Michal Peretz | Published on December 1, 2025 | Blog Last Updated on December 1, 2025 | Time: 5:23 AM

-So what does Control Mean to a narcissist?
+So what does control mean to a narcissist?

 Control is the primary core need for an abuser, but not for the reasons you think.